Sinthya01/VSTS-vscode-extension/TFVC_README.md

 ### *I have workspaces created with Visual Studio.
 Can I use the TEE CLC to work with them?*
 This should be possible.
 However, you will need to make the TEE CLC aware of those workspaces by running the `tf workspaces -collection:<collection-url>` command.

+### *Using the TEE CLC, I am unable to access an existing local workspace.
+What can I do?*
+This error may mean you are attempting to access a workspace created by TF.exe from the TEE CLC.
+First, using the CLC, run the `tf workspaces` command as detailed [here](#i-have-workspaces-created-with-visual-studio-can-i-use-the-tee-clc-to-work-with-them) to help the CLC be aware of the workspaces in the specified collection.
+You may also need to run the `tf workfold` command from the local folder being accessed from Visual Studio Code.
+Running both commands should make the TEE CLC aware of the workspace and as well as verify that access to it is possible.

+### *My TFS server requires associating work items to a check-in via check-in policies but I can't check in with TF.exe.
+What can I do?*
+Unfortunately, TF.exe doesn't provide the ability to associate work items on check in.
+The most TF.exe can do is submit a check in *comment* with a reference to the work item (which will not actually associate the work item).
+In order to enable checking in to servers that have check-in policies enabled, you must use the TEE CLC (which does provide support for associating work items on check-in).
+Follow [these instructions](#how-do-i-set-up-the-clc-on-windows) to set up the TEE CLC on Windows.

 ### *Where is the support for Server workspaces?*
 At this time, it's still on the backlog.
 The issue tracking support for Server workspaces is [here](https://github.com/Microsoft/vsts-vscode/issues/176).